aggeloschat/aggeloschat/README.md

 Hi there! 👋 I'm **Aggelos Chatzopoulos**, a 23-year-old Computer Engineering student at the **University of Ioannina** in Greece.
 I'm passionate about software engineering, constantly learning, and open to new ideas and collaborations.

-- 🔭 Currently learning and building cool stuff
+- 🔭 Currently learning and building personal projects
-- 💬 Reach me at: **aggeloschatz02@gmail.com** | [LinkedIn](https://www.linkedin.com/in/aggelos)
+- 💬 Reach me at: **aggeloschatz02@gmail.com** | [LinkedIn](https://gr.linkedin.com/in/aggelos-chatzopoulos-827834304?trk=public_profile_samename-profile)

-- ⚡ Fun fact: I believe that great code is like good poetry — expressive, elegant, and with a little flair!
+- ⚡ Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand — Martin Fowler

 ---

-> 💡 Αν θέλεις να προσθέσουμε projects, portfolio link ή ακόμη και sections με χιούμορ/fun facts, πες μου και το βάζουμε!